 - Suitable when you’re cooking foods that require low heat

-- If you like broiling, baking or roasting an item at 350 degrees Fahrenheit or below
+- If you like broiling, baking, or roasting an item at 350 degrees Fahrenheit or below

 Why Prefer Ceramic to Teflon

 Being the newest addition when it comes to nonstick cookware, Ceramic is a safer and environment-friendly option.
 It has become popular in most homes when compared to others like copper and Teflon.
-Though it’s not tough than stainless steel, ceramic is durable enough.
+Though it’s not tough as stainless steel, ceramic is durable enough.